-Welcome to our guide on how to DIY distressed jean shorts.
+Welcome to our guide on how to distress jean shorts.
 When it comes to distressing, anything goes!

 You can cut, hack, rip, bleach, saw, heck, even throw dirt on your jean shorts if you want.

 Distressed looks are all about personal preference, so find your favourite look on Pinterest, follow these steps below and make your jeans just how you want.